luizbossoi/whm-cpanel-api-wordpress-installation/README.md

 These methods are kinda self explanatory, but if you need more details about it, feel free to dig the source and find what they do, or open a issue request.
 Anyways, these methods can be called or changed as you need.

+Unfortunately, this script does not validate return errors, but when possible, will be done.
+It's on my pipeline :)

-Everything was tested and worked fine on version v80.0.22 of WHM.
+Everything was tested and worked fine on version v84.0.8 (latest 2019-11-12) of WHM.